cybnity/foundation/docs/uml/README.md

   - [Cockpits Foundations](cockpit-foundations)
     - Captures how the capabilities provided by the Cockpits User Interfaces (UI) are designed inside the UI layer).
   - Feature Modules
+    - Show how the internal functionalities (e.g logical features) are designed inside each domain context, in terms of the static structure and dynamic behavior;
+    - Captures the vocabulary of the problem(s) space(s) and solution space per domain context;
+    - Captures the sub-interface's capabilities per domain context (e.g context specification), sub-layers (e.g Domain-Driven-Development oriented) and realization of context described in specification use-case-view.
+    - Each module include a sub-package per layer of design (Domain-Drive-Development)
+      - ui layer
+      - application layer
+      - domain layer
+      - infrastructure layer
     - [common](design)
     - [access-control](design/access-control)
     - [api](design/api)